Visitor Policy Updates

 Non-COVID-19 inpatient visitation is as follows:

-- NICU: One pair of parents/guardians, 24 hours/day
+- Pediatrics & NICU: One pair of parents/guardians, 24 hours/day.

-Visitors are not allowed for patients with moderate or high suspicion of having COVID-19, unless a clinical team has determined the patient is considered end of life.
-In that case, will be allowed one visitor per day for two hours.
+Visitors are not allowed for patients with moderate or high suspicion of having COVID-19, unless a clinical team has determined the patient is considered end-of-life.
+In that case, the patient will be allowed one visitor per day for two hours.

 - Pediatric Surgery: Two visitors allowed for all inpatient and outpatient pediatric surgery patients under 18, before, during and after surgery.
 Please note: if a pediatric patient is admitted to the hospital following surgery, visitor guidelines will then default to the above inpatient visitor policy.